Back to blog

 Apart from legal requirements, property inventories are crucial documents that should not be overlooked.
 They are an integral part of the rental process in the UK and should be treated with utmost importance.

-What to Include in an Inventory
+What to include in an inventory

 Practically everything that could potentially be damaged within the property must be documented in the inventory.
 This encompasses not only objects but also structural elements.
 To help you ensure that your property inventory complies with UK requirements, we’ve prepared a simple checklist: